Carmelo Anthony's Success and Achievements in Timeline

 April 11, 2013: Knicks' Winning Streak Ends

-On April 11, 2013, the Knicks' 13-game winning streak ended with a loss to the Bulls, despite Anthony scoring 36 points and setting a franchise record with six straight games with at least 35 points.
+On April 11, 2013, the Knicks' 13-game winning streak ended with a loss to the Bulls.
+Despite the loss, Anthony scored 36 points on top of a season-high 19 rebounds and set a franchise record with six straight games with at least 35 points.

-On April 15, 2013, Carmelo Anthony won his second straight Eastern Conference Player of the Week award and became the 2013 NBA scoring champion with 28.7 points per game.
+On April 15, 2013, Carmelo Anthony won his second straight Eastern Conference Player of the Week award for games played from April 8 to 15, 2013.
+He also became the 2013 NBA scoring champion with 28.7 points per game.

 May 23, 2013: All-NBA Second Team Selection

-On May 23, 2013, Carmelo Anthony was named to the All-NBA Second Team for the second time in his career.
+On May 23, 2013, Carmelo Anthony was named to the All-NBA Second Team, marking the second time in his career he received this honor.

 On January 24, 2014, Carmelo Anthony scored a career-high 62 points against the Charlotte Bobcats, setting a Knicks' single-game scoring record and a Madison Square Garden single-game scoring record.